Battle of Burki

 The Battle of Burki (also known as the Battle of Lahore) was a battle between the Indian and Pakistan Army during the Indo-Pakistani War of 1965 at Burki, (Note: Also spelled Barki, Burkee and Barkee.) a village that lies 11 km south-east of Lahore, Pakistan near the border with India and which is connected to Lahore by a bridge over the Bambawali-Ravi-Bedian Canal (BRB Canal).

 During the battle, Indian infantry clashed with Pakistani forces that were entrenched in pillboxes, dug-outs and slit trenches that had been carved into the canal banks.
 The Pakistanis were supported by a large number of tanks and air support from the No. 19 Squadron PAF.
 The battle resulted in an Indian victory and a withdrawal of Pakistani forces towards Dograi.
+On the evening of 7 September, Indian forces also succeeded in entering the town of Manhala.
 The Indian Army went on to capture Dograi on 21 September 1965 in the Battle of Dograi.

 Background

 Pakistan launched Operation Grand Slam on 17 August 1965 in an effort to relieve infiltrators who had been surrounded after the failure of Operation Gibraltar on 15 August and to attempt to cut off the Indian supply lines.
 With supply lines under severe stress due to Operation Grand Slam, India launched an offensive towards Lahore to open up a second front in the war and distract Pakistani attention from Kashmir.
-After opening the Lahore Front, Indian troops advanced towards Lahore along three axes – the Amritsar-Lahore, Khalra-Burki-Lahore and Khemkaran-Kasur roads – overwhelming the small Pakistani force.
+After opening the Lahore Front, Indian troops advanced towards Lahore along three axes – the Amritsar-Lahore, Raja Tal-Manhala, Khalra-Burki-Lahore and Khemkaran-Kasur roads – overwhelming the small Pakistani force.

 Indian infantry, supported by the only Indian armoured division, quickly pushed back unprepared Pakistani defenders with the aim of encircling and possibly besieging Lahore.
 Due to the element of surprise, India was able to capture a large amount of Pakistani territory from the town of Khalra, an Indian border town which lies on a straight road to Lahore through Burki.
 In the meantime, the Pakistan Army mobilised the troops in the region and mounted a three-pronged counter-attack to recapture lost ground.
 The Battle of Burki was subsequently fought on Khalra-Burki-Lahore road.

 Pakistan's main goal was to force the Indian infantry into retreat before their armoured support and supply lines could catch up.
 The Pakistan Army's aim also was to capture much of the territory it had lost earlier in the fighting.
 The Indian infantry's aim was to capture and hold the town of Burki until reinforcements, including armour and supplies, could arrive.